lmpham1/cool_ssg_generator/README.md

 ### Installation
 Make sure you have installed Python version 3.8.5 or above

 No other dependencies is currenly in used.
 For easy installation of dependencies in the future, usage of Anaconda is recommended.
-To set up the environment with Anaconda:
+To set up the development environment with Anaconda:
 ```
 conda env create --file environment.yml
 ```
-Activate the created environment:
+Then, activate the newly created environment:
 ```
 conda activate ssg_env
 ```